-- Taxes significantly reduce inequality in the EU, but that is not the case in Serbia due to the low progressivity of income tax in Serbia.
-Income taxes and social contributions are relatively higher burden for people working for minimum wage than for people whose salaries are twice higher than average10. - 19.
-Third, the inequality in incomes is at present being perpetuated by the inequality in opportunities (SDG Target 10.3).
+- 22. Third, the inequality in incomes is at present being perpetuated by the inequality in opportunities (SDG Target 10.3).
 It is also important to note that all reported inequality data indicate inequality in the distribution of income and wealth, i.e. inequality in outcomes.
 However, today's outcomes are the result of former chances.
-Therefore, it is important to pay attention to inequality in chances -- inequity in outcomes is acceptable only if it is not the result of inequality in opportunities particularly in education.
+Therefore, it is important to pay attention to inequality in chances inequity in outcomes is acceptable only if it is not the result of inequality in opportunities particularly in education.
 For example, level of education describes 63% of inequality in salary distribution.
-PISA test results also indicate that Serbia's education system does not manage to decrease effects of socio-economic inequalities share of functionally illiterate children is higher in the lowest socio-economic quintile, compared to the highest socio-economic quintile11. - 20.
+PISA test results also indicate that Serbia's education system does not manage to decrease effects of socio-economic inequalities share of functionally illiterate children is higher in the lowest socio-economic quintile, compared to the highest socio-economic quintile. - 23.
 Finally, there is also little doubt that Serbia is, in relative terms, an "asset rich and income poor" country, because it has a legacy of a broad and relatively equitable distribution of land and housing across its citizens.
 The broad distribution of land (albeit fragmented) and a tradition of broad and firm rural-urban networks, facilitate an unusually high level of non-commercial consumption of agricultural produce.
 This includes, in addition to the usual consumption in kind on farms, also a high level of direct informal sales which undoubtedly increases rural incomes in hard to measure ways.
 As described in the next chapter this poses a peculiar set of challenges and opportunities for quality growth in Serbia.
 Here, it matters that this ought to raise rural incomes.
-Only registered consumption in kind by households in the lowest income distribution quintile amounts to 13.5% (Table A 2 and Table A 3 in Data Appendix).
+Only registered consumption in kind by households in the lowest income distribution quintile amounts to 13.5% (Table A and Table A in Data Appendix).
 These peculiarities also mean that the SDG 2 (Zero Hunger) relating to hunger is not a general issue for Serbia but rather it boils down to either malnutrition deriving from deprivation in vulnerable groups, or excessive body weight, considered under the health SDG.